hbctraining/reproducibility-tools/lessons/04_GitHub_desktop.md

 > README files are an essential part of any analysis workflow, so that your future self or your collaborators are able to understand what they need to know.
 Git and Github encourage this practice for every repository.
 [Click here to learn more about README files associated with biomedical datasets/analyses](https://datamanagement.hms.harvard.edu/readme-files).

+To open your README.md file, you can either click on it directly in Finder, or you can click the `Open in Sublime Text` (or other text editor if that's your preference) button in the `Open the repository in your external editor` box in the middle of your screen.
+This will open the whole repository within Sublime Text, and you can select your README file within the editor from the menu on the left.

-Let's turn our `README.md` file for this Git repository into something more meaningful by added some boilerplate text and helpful information to the small amount of text already there:
+Let's turn our `README.md` file for this Git repository into something more meaningful by adding some boilerplate text and helpful information to the small amount of text already there:

 ```
 ## Overview